stkptr/basename/README.md

 TL;DR: best case O(1), worst case O(sqrt(n)), with recursion being near O(sqrt(n))

-The factorizer makes use of the fact that *ceil(sqrt(n))* is equal or greater to the largest lower factor for *n*.
+The factorizer makes use of the fact that *floor(sqrt(n))* is equal or greater to the largest lower factor for *n*.
 In other words, it is very close to the closest factors of *n*.

 For *n* of 100, the root is 10.
 There are higher factors, like 20, but 20 is used in *5x20*, and 5 is less than 10.